Fredo-XVII/alfredogmarquez/README.md

 # backlog of Julia ideas:
   - Move Library to new version: type ] - for Pkg>, st - for package list.
     - if no list with new version install: go to the environment path (below) of the old version, printed in st output.
 Copy, paste, and rename.
+You will need to rebuild them or they will when called.
     - C:\Users\XXXXX\.julia\environments:
+  - Package list: C:\Users\XXXXX\.julia\packages